Ginori 1735

 What kind of porcelain is used in Ginori 1735 tableware?

-In 2013, Gucci acquired Ginori 1735 and has since been actively involved in developing new collections and promoting the brand.
+In 2013, Gucci acquired the manufacture and has since been actively involved in developing new collections and promoting the brand.

-All Ginori 1735 collections are made with Limoges porcelain, produced by hand, and feature unique and authentic designs.
+All collections are made with Limoges porcelain, produced by hand, and feature unique and authentic designs.

-MDMAISON offers its customers a range of popular classic and modern tableware sets, including Oriente Italiano, Il Viaggio di Nettuno, Vecchio Ginori, Labirinto, and the Catene line.
+Our MDMAISON team offers its customers a range of popular classic and modern dinnerware sets, including Oriente Italiano, Il Viaggio di Nettuno, Vecchio Ginori, Labirinto, the Catene line and others.

 Have questions?